Fabxx/LCL/README.md

 # NOTES

-- These cores do not integrate retroarch menu when running the emulators, you will have to use the integrated emulator menus if the devs have provided them.
-  Most of the menus already have controller support.
-Besides you must configure the standalone emulators as usual (provide BIOS files and such.)
+- you must configure the standalone emulators from their GUI (provide BIOS files, video settings and such.)

-- RPCS3 Launcher is currently unusable because when creating a playlist you can't filter by `EBOOT.BIN` which is what the emulator currently requires.
-Until it supports iso/chd or any usable format to filter the extension search, it is not possible to create a playlist.
-You can filter by `.bin` but that would find thousands of files, since RPCS3 requires you to decrypt and unpack the game files at the current state.
+- RPCS3 Launcher is currently unusable.
+You can filter by `.bin` but that would find thousands of files, since RPCS3 requires you to decrypt and unpack the game files at the current state, and launch from `EBOOT.BIN`

 - Xenia canary requires wine and winetricks in order to run under `Linux`

 - Some emulators might have multiple exes with the same name (example: PPSSPPWindows.exe and PPSSPPWindows64.exe), rename/move/delete the executable that you don't need.

 # Dev notes